kriomant/mockers/doc/guide.md

 ## Error messages

 The *Mockers* library tries to produce helpful error messages.
+Note that error messages are better on a nightly compiler, because the `proc_macro_diagnostic` is not yet stable.
 It highlights key operations so you can easily spot a problem.
 And it provides additional information which may help you to resolve this problem:

 ![highlighted output](highlight.png)